binarybird/OpenTower/README.md

 Building:

 1) Checkout OpenTower
-2) Download cocos2d-x 3.2rc0 http://www.cocos2d-x.org/download
-3) Copy the "external" folder from the root of the cocos2d zip file to the OpenTower/cocos2d/ folder of the OpenTower project (overwrite whats already in the OpenTower project).
-Git does not like pre-compiled stuff, so all the precompiled 3rd party stuff is not included in my repo.
-4) Open proj.* in your favourite IDE and enjoy
+2) Open proj.* in your favourite IDE and enjoy

 NOTE for VisualStudio:
 Open the .sln file Right click on the OpenTower project.
 Under Configuration Properties -> Debugging -> Make sure the "Working Directory" is $(ProjectDir)..\Resources

+If you have 3rd party lib issues, look in the cocos2d/external folder, make sure your platform and arch have the proper libs.
+If your on linux, be sure to install the required dependencies - run the python script in cocos2d/download-deps,py

 ---------------------------------------------------------------
 Progress: